-Section 1 Definitions.
+Section 1: Definitions.

-- (a) "Ad hoc member" means a committee member who is not a duly appointed Commissioner and who is appointed to serve as a non-voting committee member pursuant to the Authority's Bylaws. - (b) "Authority" means the Erie County Water Authority. - (c) "Board" means the Authority's Board of Commissioners. - (d) "Chief Operating Officer" means the individual whose position is defined under the job specifications for Executive Director. - (e) "Code" means this Code of Ethics and Conflicts of Interest Policy. - (f) "Employee" includes any Authority employee holding either a full-time position or a regular, part-time position.
+- (a) "Ad hoc member" means a committee member who is not a duly appointed Commissioner and who is appointed to serve as a non-voting committee member pursuant to the Authority's By-laws. - (b) "Authority" means the Erie County Water Authority. - (c) "Attorney" means the Authority's Attorney, who serves as its general counsel and chief legal advisor. - (d) "Board" means the Authority's Board of Commissioners. - (e) "Code" means this Code of Ethics and Conflicts of Interest Policy. - (f) "Employee" includes any Authority employee holding either a full-time position or a regular, part-time position. - (g) "Ethics Committee" means a standing committee of the Board, as described in Article IV, section 4 of the Authority's By-Laws. - (h) "First degree" family members mean parents, step-parents, children, stepchildren, and siblings, including half- and step-siblings. - (i) "Immediate family" means any first-degree family member related by blood or marriage.

-- (g) "Ethics Committee" means a standing committee of the Board, as described in Article IV, section 4 of the Authority's By-Laws. - (h) "First-degree family members" mean parents, stepparents, children, step- children, and siblings, including half- and stepsiblings. - (i) "General Counsel" means the individual whose position is defined under the job specifications for Attorney. - (j) "Immediate family" means any first-degree family member related by blood or marriage. - (k) "Interested Person" means any member, ad hoc member, officer, or employee who has a direct or indirect personal financial interest in any matter pending before the Authority. - (l) "Independent Ethics Panel" or "IEP" means the entity whose powers are proscribed in Article VI, section 4, sub-section (e) of the Authority's By- Laws. - (m) "Members" mean the Authority's Commissioners, duly appointed pursuant to Public Authorities Law § 1053(1). - (n) "Officers" mean the Chair, Vice Chair and Treasurer and other officers as may be appointed pursuant to Public Authorities Law § 1053(3), including but not limited to the Secretary to the Authority. - (o) "Personal financial interest" means a financial interest benefiting a member, ad hoc member, officer, or employee, and/or his/her immediate family. - (p) "Personal loan" means a loan to the member, ad hoc member, officer, or employee, or member of his/her immediate family.
+- (j) "Interested Person" mean any member, ad hoc member, officer, or employee who has a direct or indirect personal financial interest. - (k) "Independent Ethics Panel" or "IEP" means the entity whose powers are proscribed in Article VI, section 4, sub-section (e) of the Authority's By-Laws. - (l) "Members" mean the Commissioners, duly appointed pursuant to Public Authorities Law § 1053(1). - (m) "Officers" mean the Chair, Vice Chair and Treasurer and other officers as may be appointed pursuant to Public Authorities Law § 1053(3), including but not limited to the Secretary to the Authority. - (n) "Personal financial interest" means a financial interest benefiting a member, ad hoc member, officer, or employee, and/or his/her immediate family. - (o) "Personal loan" means a loan to the member, ad hoc member, officer, or employee, or member of his/her immediate family.